 To prevent wobble, a spindle must be balanced in weight.
-A recycled CD is basically a well-balanced, round disk.
-You can follow this tutorial for how to make a spindle using two recycled CDs and some items found at a hardware store.
+A CD is basically a well-balanced, round disk.
+You can follow this tutorial for how to make a spindle using two CDs and some items found at a hardware store.

 Replacing Purchased Materials with Trash: